-A popular style choice, the country look is nothing if not familiar and welcoming (as well as brilliantly versatile) which is what so many people want for their home, no less their dining room.
-An airy open plan conversion makes a great site for this kind of style but it also lends very well spaces which aren’t found in the country.
+A popular dining room style choice, the country look is nothing if not familiar and welcoming which is what so many people want for their home, no less their dining room.
+An airy open plan conversion makes a great site for this kind of style, but it also lends very well to spaces which aren’t found in the country.
 Its penchant for relaxed furniture and tableware makes it a comfortable alternative to more formal designs.

 Perfect for: Spaces with high ceilings and original cornicing

-Pretty doesn’t have to be twee, as this style testifies.
-Yes, delicate forms and pastel tones might indicate otherwise but the unexpected use of a handsome table in a contrasting black hue offsets any sense of saccharine.
-Again, this is a style that benefits from an eclectic mindset and things like a mismatched dinner service and unusual combinations of objets wouldn’t feel out of place.
+This is a style that sometimes benefits from an eclectic mindset and things like a mismatched dinner service or unusual combinations of centrepiece objets wouldn’t feel out of place.

-'Bring a touch of the Renaissance into your space with beautifully carved Louis-style armchairs and a delicate palette."
+"Bring a touch of the classical design into your space with beautifully crafted antiques and a conversation-starting art collection.

 The look: Traditional Oriental shapes with modern touches